gbutt/angular-visualforce-starter/README.md

 <b>How can I add a new Visualforce Remote Action?</b>
 + Create a new @RemoteAction method in the [Visualforce controller](example/ngStarterController.cls)
-+ Create an entry for this action in [vfrActions.constant.js](src/js/config/vfrActions.constant.js)
++ Optional - Create an entry for this action in [vfrAction.config.js](src/js/config/vfrAction.config.js).
+Use this to override default settings.
 + Wire up your action in the [VFR Action Demo page](src/js/components/vfr-action-demo.comp.js)
 + Optional - Create a mock action handler in [mockedVfrActions.js](src/js/mocks/mockedVfrActions.js) to support local testing

 <b>Mocks are great, but can I execute real Remote Actions while developing?</b>
 + Yes - but you will need to load your scripts from localhost
-+ start the dev server - `npm start`
++ Start the dev server - `npm start`
-+ open [https://localhost:3000](https://localhost:3000) and accept the security exception
++ Open [https://localhost:3000](https://localhost:3000) and accept the security exception
-+ now you should be able to load localhost scripts in your visualforce page - e.g. `<script src="//localhost:3000/app.js"></script>`
++ Now you should be able to load localhost scripts in your visualforce page - e.g. `<script src="//localhost:3000/app.js"></script>`
-+ do not load mocks.js in your visualforce page!
++ Do not load mocks.js in your visualforce page.
+It will intercept all calls to the Apex Controller.
-+ see the [ngStarter.page](example/ngStarter.page) for a working example.
++ See the [ngStarter.page](example/ngStarter.page) for a working example.
 This page attempts to load scripts from localhost before falling back to loading scripts from Salesforce.

+<b>How do I add a unit test?</b>
++ Unit tests are executed using the command `npm test`.
++ To add a unit test, create a new file in the src folder called `<file-under-test>.spec.js`.
+For convenience, place it next to the file under test.
++ Tests are executed using Karma and PhantomJS by default, but you can change this to use a real browser like [Chrome](https://www.npmjs.com/package/karma-chrome-launcher) if you want.
++ Code Coverage reports are output to the coverage folder.
++ For more info on writing unit tests you can read [this doc](docs/UNIT_TESTS.md).

 Would you like to know more?
 ---